Mayaskara25/keaDashboard/README.md

 \q
 ```

+You can use any username and password you like instead of `kea` / `yourpassword` — just use the same values in `.env.local` in the next step.

 ### 3. Configure environment

-Create `.env.local` in the project root:
+Create `.env.local` in the project root, substituting the username and password you chose above:

 ```env
 DATABASE_URL="postgresql://kea:yourpassword@localhost:5432/kea"